 I graduated from the University of Texas with a Bachelor’s of Business Administration in Accounting and received a Master’s of Business Administration from Vanderbilt University.
 I undertook the extensive education and examination process to obtain the designations of Certified Financial Planner™ Professional (CFP®).

 I have an extensive background in business, investment, listening and consulting.
 My corporate career began in accounting in a manufacturing firm, rising to hold positions as corporate controller, division controller and merchandising manager.
 I left the corporate world for several years pursuing several entrepreneurial ventures.
 Finding the desire to return to my strength and passion in finance and working with people, I then obtained the licenses, certifications and designations to spend the past 18 years as an investment advisor and financial planner.
 In 2008 I made the decision to work on a fee-only basis and became an independent financial advisor.

-I am a member of the National Association of Personal Financial Advisors (NAPFA), the Dallas-Fort Worth Chapter of the Financial Planning Association (FPA), and am a Life Member of the Association of Individual Investors.
+I am a member of the National Association of Personal Financial Advisors (NAPFA).
 I undertake the rigorous continuing education requirements to maintain my association with these groups and designations, emphasizing ethical practices and fiduciary standards.

 I have two grown children.
 My daughter, Margaret Laurie lives with her husband, Holland, and five children in Georgia, and my son, Braxton, his wife, Wimberly, and two children live in Alabama.